Sign a message

 Developers who use signMessage

-to authenticate users can now take advantage of Phantom's new feature.
-For more information, please refer to our .
+to authenticate users can now take advantage of Phantom’s new Sign-In with Solana feature.
+For more information, refer to our specification on GitHub.

-Phantom supports a range of Sign In With (SIW) message standards.
-You can read more about them .
+Phantom supports a range of “Sign-In with” (SIW) message standards.
+You can read more about them in Sign a message.